JamesNgemboKarithu/Data_Science/README.md

 I choose linear regression and got an accuracy of 88.2% on the test set.

-### From this model the highest grade is 18 and the lowest 0.
+### From this model the highest grade achieved is '18' and the lowest grade achieved is '0'.

+## Citation

+P. Cortez and A. Silva.
+Using Data Mining to Predict Secondary School Student Performance.
+In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.